deckhouse/virtualization/docs/USER_GUIDE.md

 GPU device passthrough is an experimental feature.
 It requires the Enterprise Edition (EE), Kubernetes DRA support, and an external GPU DRA provider that publishes GPUs as DRA resources with `gpu.deckhouse.io` device attributes.
 {{< /alert >}}

 The virtualization module can attach physical GPU devices to virtual machines using DRA (Dynamic Resource Allocation).
-A GPU is requested by referencing a `GPUClass` through the `.spec.gpuDevices` field of the [VirtualMachine](/modules/virtualization/cr.html#virtualmachine) resource.
+A GPU is requested by referencing a `GPUClass` through the `.spec.gpus` field of the [VirtualMachine](/modules/virtualization/cr.html#virtualmachine) resource.

 GPU device passthrough requires:

 - Kubernetes version 1.34 or higher with DRA feature gates required by the cluster configuration.
 - The `GPU` feature gate enabled in the `virtualization` module settings.
 - A GPU DRA provider installed in the cluster that publishes GPUs with `gpu.deckhouse.io` device attributes.
-- A `GPUClass` that selects the GPU, referenced from `.spec.gpuDevices[].gpuClassName`.
+- A `GPUClass` that selects the GPU, referenced from `.spec.gpus[].gpuClassName`.
 The GPU module creates a DRA DeviceClass with the same name, which is used to allocate the device.

 To enable the module feature gate: